Droxz416/zenon-developer-commons/docs/research/bounded_inclusion_without_merkle_README.md

 This paper defines a bounded verification primitive for verifying local state against header-committed state roots.

-## Scope Clarification

-This paper does NOT propose:
-- a consensus protocol
-- a general-purpose light client
-- global state verification
-- canonical chain determination

-The guarantees and non-guarantees are intentional and fundamental to the model.

 ## Download

 <a href="bounded_inclusion_without_merkle_final.pdf" target="_blank">Download the full research paper (PDF)</a>